cscott/watchy-co2-pcb/README.md

 SCD40 by its own dedicated LDO regulator, ensuring the quietest possible power supply.
 In this configuration you can swap JP2 as well to its GPIO0 position and wire up the GPIO0 input to control the power to the SCD40.
-See below for the test point location which provides access to GPIO0.
+See the pink highlight below for the test point location which provides access to GPIO0.

 ![GPIO0 connection](./watchy3.png)

 The CP1 and CP3 capacitors will provide useful decoupling in all three configurations, although (depending on noise measurements) they may not be required.
-The CP2 capacitor and U2 are only required in configuration three.
+All three capacitors and U2 are required in configuration three.

 Here's a [digikey link](https://www.digikey.com/short/t87dq9r9) for all